-In 2017, the Compensation Committee was comprised of Ms. Mora (Chair), Dr. Hanley and Mr. Hess.
-None of the members of the Compensation Committee during 2017 were, at any time, officers or employees of MKS or our subsidiaries, and none of them had any relationship with us requiring disclosure under Item 404 of Regulation S-K under the Securities Exchange Act of 1934, as amended.
+In 2018, the Compensation Committee was comprised of Ms. Mora (Chair), Dr. Hanley and Mr. Hess, with Mr. Batra joining in October 2018.
+None of the members of the Compensation Committee during 2018 were, at any time, officers or employees of MKS or our subsidiaries, and none of them had any relationship with us requiring disclosure under Item 404 of Regulation S-K under the Securities Exchange Act of 1934, as amended.
 None of our executive officers serves, or has served, as a member of the Board of Directors or Compensation Committee (or other committee serving an equivalent function) of any other entity which has one or more executive officers serving as a member of our Board of Directors or Compensation Committee.